reactioncommerce/reaction-docs/website/versioned_docs/version-2.0.0/installation-reaction-platform.md

 - Install [Node.js](https://nodejs.org/en/)
 - A GitHub account with a <a href="https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/">configured SSH key</a>

+##### Recommended settings for Docker for Mac, Windows and Linux
+- Minimum 4GB of RAM and 4CPUs, for better performance allocate 4GB+ and 4CPUs+.
+For instructions visit the advanced section of the [Docker for Mac Getting Started guide](https://docs.docker.com/docker-for-mac/).

 > **Windows**: Reaction Platform has not been fully tested on Windows at this time.

 > **Linux**: Docker Compose is included when installing Docker on Mac and Windows, but will need to be installed separately on Linux.